pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-0/index.md

 The CLI for Microsoft 365 is a cross platform / cross shell tool.
 This has always been an important feature.
 However, many of our users are familiar and use PowerShell in their everyday life.
 To make the end-to-end experience for these users even better, we're working on some interesting ideas to allow the CLI for Microsoft 365 to work even better when used with PowerShell.

 We're currently [working this out](https://github.com/pnp/cli-microsoft365/issues/5470).
-We'd appreciate your feedback if this is of interest to you area.
+We'd appreciate your feedback if this is of interest to your area.

 #### Even more commands...